 These experiences inspired Seth to apply for work as a labor organizer, first with the Hotel Employees and Restaurant Employees Union.
 His first assignment was working with Ethiopian and Eritrean parking garage attendants in Washington, DC, who were fighting for a union and a living wage.
 Through mass action and sometimes facing arrest, these workers fought to improve their conditions.
 When they were arrested and went to jail, Seth went to jail with them.
 Eventually they won their union and a living wage – and their courage inspired Seth to make organizing his life’s work.

-Seth worked as a cook until landing a job with the American Federation of Teachers helping Philadelphia charter school teachers win a voice at work – against high teacher turnover and to improve the quality of education in their schools.
-In 2011, Seth accepted a promotion to become the Political Director for the American Federation Teachers New Jersey based in Perth Amboy.
+Seth worked as a cook until landing a job with the American Federation of Teachers helping Philadelphia charter school teachers win a voice at work.
+Their aim; to combat high teacher turnover and to improve the quality of education in their schools.
+In 2011, Seth accepted a promotion to become the political director for the American Federation of Teachers New Jersey based in Perth Amboy.
 For seven years, Seth commuted daily between Philadelphia and North Jersey where he helped organize members to fight then-Governor Chris Christie’s education cuts and attacks on their pension system.
-Seth also led AFTNJ’s efforts to elect poet and activist Ras Baraka the Mayor of Newark – on a platform to stop foreclosures, return Newark’s schools to local control and reverse the widespread charterization of the school district.
+Seth also led AFTNJ’s efforts to elect poet and activist Ras Baraka as Mayor of Newark – on a platform to stop foreclosures, return Newark’s schools to local control and reverse the widespread charterization of the school district.

-In 2015, NJ Citizen Action, a broad coalition of citizen groups, made Seth a recipient of their Annual Citizen’s Award for his leadership in efforts to pass the $15 statewide minimum wage.
-During this time, Seth also ran multiple counties for the NJ AFL-CIO’s political program over numerous election cycles, expanding labor’s capacity and leading to a decisive win for Phil Murphy in 2017.
-Since Philadelphia’s municipal elections occur off year, AFTNJ lent Seth to the Philadelphia Labor Council, AFL-CIO to help run their election year efforts.
-Staging out of the Working America office in Germantown, Seth pushed the Labor Council to expand its efforts into the NW and recruited unions to help mobilize voters in Nicetown, Germantown and Mt.
+In 2015, New Jersey Citizen Action, a broad coalition of citizen groups, made Seth a recipient of their Annual Citizen’s Award for his leadership in efforts to pass the $15 statewide minimum wage.
+During this time, Seth also ran multiple counties for the New Jersey AFL-CIO’s political program over numerous election cycles, expanding labor’s capacity and leading to a decisive win for Phil Murphy in 2017.
+Since Philadelphia’s municipal elections occur off year, AFTNJ lent Seth to the Philadelphia Labor Council, AFL-CIO to help run their election-year efforts.
+Staging out of the Working America office in Germantown, Seth pushed the Labor Council to expand its efforts into the Northwest and recruited unions to help mobilize voters in Nicetown, Germantown and Mt.
 Airy during the 2015 and 2016 cycles.
-On election day in 2016, more than 200 union members showed up to phonebank, knock doors and get out the vote all over the NW.
+On election day in 2016, more than 200 union members showed up to phonebank, knock doors and get out the vote all over the Northwest.

 In the midst of the nationwide uprising following the murder of George Floyd, Seth helped found the Philadelphia Labor for Black Lives Coalition to bring Labor, especially Black Labor, more prominently into the fight against structural racism.
 The coalition now includes sixteen unions and continues to fight broadly for the needs of Black workers and our communities, including for an end to police violence against Black people.
 Recently, the coalition has also helped to support the Black families facing eviction at the University City Townhomes, a subsidized affordable housing community slated for sale to developers.
 He also has a deep commitment to nurture youth activism and serves on the Board of Directors for the Philadelphia Student Union.